versionone/VersionOne.Client.Requestor/TECHNICAL.md

 ## 1. Generate a Simple JSON Object from the Form

-This will demonstrate how Backbone Forms simplifies the editing and JSON data-transfer-object (DTO) creation process for our request / response interactions.
+This step demonstrates how Backbone Forms produces simple, clean JSON objects (POJSOs?) from its fields.

 * Open Chrome's Console by hitting `F12` and select the Console tab
 * Load the Requestor tool
 * Follow the same steps from part one, up to step 3, to load an existing Request for edit
-* Now, in the Chrome Console tab, type: `v1RequestForm.getValue()` and hit enter
+* Now, in the Chrome Console tab, type: `JSON.stringify( v1RequestForm.getValue() )` and hit enter

 You should see something like this: